heig-vd-dai-course/heig-vd-dai-course/19-conclusion-to-part-3/PRESENTATION.md

 the exam at the end of the semester.

 All typical questions are at the end of each chapter you studied.

-### Practical part

-The evaluation will be done on the computer.
-You will be asked to create a simple program using vanilla Java (`java` and `javac`).
-You will then send us your code by email (old-school but it the easiest way).

-You can use all the tools you want: your own IDE, ChatGPT, Copilot, the official Java documentation, your old practical works, etc.

-The statement will be on paper.
-You are not allowed to copy it in electronic format to feed it to ChatGPT or Copilot.

-### Resources

-For both parts, no communication between students is allowed and external help from a human is not allowed.
-You must do the work yourself.

-Cheating is not allowed.
-If you are caught cheating, you will get a 1 for the evaluation.

 All previous evaluations are available in the [`evaluation-and-exam-archives`](https://github.com/heig-vd-dai-course/heig-vd-dai-course/tree/main/00-evaluation-and-exam-archives)